 Refereed Conference Proceedings

-10. Hafri, A., Bonner, M.F., Trueswell, J.C., & Epstein, R.A. (in prep).
-Event-structure semantics predict cortical responses to naturalistic language [working title].
+14. Hafri, A., Bonner, M.F., Trueswell, J.C., & Epstein, R.A. (in prep).
+A model of semantic structure predicts cortical responses to verbs in naturalistic language [working title].

-9. Caplan, S., Hafri, A., Trueswell, J.C. (in prep).
-Now you hear me, later you don’t: Speech processing does not involve acoustic maintenance [working title].
+9. Caplan, S., Hafri, A., Trueswell, J.C.
+(2021).
+Now you hear me, later you don’t: The immediacy of linguistic computation and the representation of speech.
+Psychological Science. [pdf]

 8. Hafri, A., Trueswell, J.C., & Strickland, B. (2018).
 Encoding of event roles from visual scenes is rapid, spontaneous, and interacts with higher-level visual processing.
 Cognition, 175, 336-52. [pdf]